Damart's Privacy Policy

 Remember, if we don’t have certain information it can affect our service.
 For example, we need your personal information so we can deliver your order and assess your application for a Personal Account.

-We keep all telephone recordings for six months for training, quality assurance and investigative purposes.
+We keep all telephone recordings for 4 years for training, quality assurance and investigative purposes.

 When you ask for a catalogue or join our email list but don't place an order, we’ll delete your details after 18 months.